 - Have fun with it: Contests are meant to invoke happy endorphins-make it a fun and memorable process.

 These are my experiences as an avid contest entrant and sometimes winner.
-Use them and your business could become a “fierce” force to be reckoned with!
+Use them and your business and finance pockets could become a “fierce” force to be reckoned with!

-That’s one of my pic taken on vacation-think it will place in contest?
+That’s one of my pic taken on vacation-think it will place in a contest?